-What you must pay when Services that are covered for you you get these services American Specialty Health Fitness, Inc. (ASH Fitness) has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
+What you must pay when you get these services Services that are covered for you \\American Specialty Health Fitness, Inc. (ASH Fitness) has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
 Some social groups may require a fee to join.
-Such fees are not part of the Silver&Fit programs and will not be reimbursed by ASH Fitness.
-Purchase of a wearable fitness tracker or app may be required to use the Connected! tool and is not reimbursable by the Silver&Fit program.
+Such fees are not part of the Silver&Fit programs and will not be reimbursed by ASH Fitness. \\\Purchase of a wearable fitness tracker or app may be required to use the Connected! tool and is not reimbursable by the Silver&Fit program.
+Your use of the Silver&Fit Connected! tool serves as your consent for ASH Fitness to receive information about your tracked activity.
 Your use of the Silver&Fit Connected! tool serves as your consent for ASH Fitness to receive information about your tracked activity and to use that data to process and administer available rewards to you under the program.
 The Silver&Fit program is provided by ASH Fitness, a subsidiary of American Specialty Health Incorporated (ASH).
-Silver&Fit, Silver&Fit Signature Series Classes, Silver&Fit Connected!, and Something for Everyone are trademarks of ASH.
+Silver&Fit, Silver&Fit Signature Series Classes, Silver&Fit Connected! are trademarks of ASH.
 Limitations, member fees, and restrictions may apply.
 Participating facilities and fitness chains may vary by location and are subject to change.
-Kits and rewards are subject to change. \$5 copayment for exam to Hearing services diagnose and treat hearing Diagnostic hearing and balance evaluations performed by and balance issues. your network provider to determine if you need medical treatment are covered as outpatient care when furnished by Hearing aids: a physician, audiologist, or other qualified provider.
-Our Plan pays up to \$3,000 every three years for hearing Our plan has partnered with HearUSA, San Diego Hearing aids.
-Centers, and Sharp Rees-Stealy Audiology to provide hearing exams and treatment of hearing and balance Hearing aid fitting and examinations (up to 2 visits issues. every year): To access your hearing service benefit and get connected \$5 copayment with network with a network provider, please contact HearUSA or San provider.
-Diego Hearing Centers.
+Kits and rewards are subject to change.
+Hearing services \$5 copayment for exam to

+Diagnostic hearing and balance evaluations performed by your network provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

+Our plan has partnered with HearUSA, San Diego Hearing Centers, and Sharp Rees-Stealy Audiology to provide hearing exams and treatment of hearing and balance issues.

+To access your hearing service benefit and get connected with a network provider, please contact HearUSA or San Diego Hearing Centers.
 Sharp Rees-Stealy members also have access to Sharp Rees-Stealy Audiology.

-The amount you pay for these services does not count Referral from your network provider and prior authorization by our plan may be required for exam and treatment of hearing and balance issues.
+Referral from your network provider and prior authorization by our plan may be required for exam and treatment of hearing and balance issues. \$5 copayment for exam to diagnose and treat hearing and balance issues.